VasiliiSikora/cafe-masa/README.md

 The application creates a simple website tabular display of data contained in the 'content/Guests.js' file.

-Data can be filter on users with the tag "allowMarketing", and sorted on the Total Visits and Total Spend fields using simple button toggles.
+Data can be filtered on users with the tag "Allow Marketing", and sorted on the 'Total Visits' and 'Total Spend' fields using simple button toggles.
 ### Building
 To build the project, simply run: